 What is Tenex Tenotomy?

-Tenex Tenotomy uses minimally invasive technology to eliminate your chronic tendon pain by specifically targeting and removed damaged tissue without the need for conventional surgery.
+Tenex Tenotomy uses minimally invasive technology to eliminate your chronic tendon pain by specifically targeting and removing damaged tissue without the need for conventional surgery.
 This procedure was developed in collaboration with the Mayo Clinic and studies have proven that when Tenex is used to treat tendonitis, patients exhibit an increase in overall functionality and a significant decrease in pain.
-Tenex’s patented technology removes the patient’s source of pain and helps stimulate a renewed healing response
+Tenex’s patented technology removes the patient’s source of pain and helps stimulate a renewed healing response.

 Using Tenex to treat injuries is a non-surgical, minimally invasive orthopedic procedure that is an excellent choice for athletes or anyone that would like to restore their mobility and get relief from their pain.
 Tenex Tenotomy is able to treat tendonitis in the following areas: